David Coombs (lawyer)

 In 2009, Coombs left active duty service and began a private practice specializing in defending members of the United States Army.
 From 2010 to 2013, he represented U.S. Army Private First Class Chelsea Manning, who was convicted of improper release of classified information to WikiLeaks.
+He continued to represent Manning until her release in 2017, after President Obama commuted her sentence.

+In 2023, he joined University at Buffalo School of Law as a lecturer in both the undergraduate and JD programs.
+He teaches Evidence, Military Justice, Criminal Procedure, and National Security Law.